partiql/partiql-ir-generator/README.md

 PIG is a compiler framework, domain modeling tool and code generator for tree data structures such as ASTs (Abstract Syntax Tree), database logical plans, database physical plans, and other intermediate representations.
-Using PIG, the developer concisely defines the structure of a tree by specifying named constraints for every node and their attribues.
+Using PIG, the developer concisely defines the structure of a tree by specifying named constraints for every node and their attributes.
 Every constraint is known as a "data type", a collection of data types is known as a "type domain" and a collection of type domains is known as a "type universe".